kleinbottle/swanlotus/content/pages/sas.md

 The book is divided into ten parts, each of which addresses one aspect of learning.
 These are briefly described below:

 #.  **You**: Your motivation, habits, etc., are vital ingredients for your success.
-So, we begin at the beginning with _you_.
+So, we begin at the beginning, with _you_.

 #.  **Mind**: You use your mind to learn.
 Listening, seeing, thinking, memory, concentration, relaxation, moods, and related subjects are considered here.